 Glass House Mountains QLD 4518

-Membership of Friends of Bankfoot House Inc. is $5 per year.
+Membership of the Friends of Bankfoot House is $2 per year or $10 for 10 years.

 Friends of Bankfoot House Newsletter

 President Report 2017

 The Friends of Bankfoot House have compiled a booklet entitled ‘Bankfoot House - a journey through time'.
 The booklet contains many photos from the Bankfoot House Collection and traces the history of the Grigor, Burgess and Ferris families through their 135 year association with the heritage-listed house.